digitalvortex/sample_php_code/README.md

 - **Testing with PHPUnit**: Unit tests have been written using PHPUnit to ensure that key components of the framework, such as the PDO connection, work correctly.
 - **Encryption Service**: A service that provides encryption and decryption functionalities using the sodium library.
 - **SetKey Utility**: A utility script for generating a sodium key for the user to manually save to the `.env` file.
+- **Interfaces**: Interfaces are being added to enforce standard methods and promote consistency across the codebase.

 ## Progress